Schedule: Monday - Friday 8 AM to 5PM Overtime as necessary

-1) Uploads and reconciles periodic tax reports and funding though ADP.
+1) Uploads and reconciles semi-monthly periodic tax reports and funding though ADP.
 Assists in monthly, quarterly and year-end closing processes and activities.

 2) Coordinates, verifies and makes necessary adjustments to the Federal, State and City taxes.
 Responsible for timely payment and filing.
 Balances quarter file on a pay period basis.

 3) Assists with developing and maintaining systems procedure manual.
 Responsible for system mapping.